- Price: $2,374 for a queen before discounts

 - Lifestyle habits: Taking long naps during the day, not exercising enough, and using alcohol, nicotine, or caffeine before bed can increase your risk of sleep problems.
 Using a mobile device or watching television in bed can also trigger insomnia.

 - Diet: Eating a heavy meal close to bedtime can make you feel uncomfortable and may cause heartburn.
 The foods you eat also matter.
-One observational study found that diets high in added sugars and refined grains (white rice, white bread, etc.) were linked to a higher risk of insomnia in postmenopausal women.
+One study found that diets high in added sugars and refined grains (white rice, white bread, etc.) were linked to a higher risk of insomnia in postmenopausal women.
 On the other hand, eating more fiber, whole grains, and fresh fruits and vegetables was linked to a lower risk.

 How to choose a mattress for insomnia